 Nothing in this Code shall be deemed to limit or affect the inherent powers of the High Court to make such orders as may be necessary to give effect to any order this Code, or to prevent abuse of the process of any court or otherwise to secure the ends of justice.

-Short translation: High courts can do many things if they put their mind to it, all it requires is how to define “securing the ends of Justice”!
-Evidently, doing the C-word in a cognizable and non-bailable IPC 498a is considered securing ends of justice which is why the divorce industry keeps running just fine based on filing of 498a FIRs and then doing these so called mutual compromise deeds and under CrPC 482.
-Ends of justice have been secured, now get out of here!
+So under CrPC 482 High Courts have lot of powers, all it requires is how to define “securing the ends of Justice”!
+The problem is that it has become somewhat routine how in a cognizable and non-bailable IPC 498A cases, CrPC 482 is invoked liberally and it is deemed to be towards securing ends of justice - which is why the divorce industry keeps running just fine based on filing of false 498A FIRs, charge-sheeting by police, and then allowing for so called mutual compromise deeds and under CrPC 482 - which for the husband and his family is done to escape from unjustified trial and Legal Terrorism.

 The bare act of CrPC 320 below gives both crimes which can be compounded by victim, and those which require court permission also.